cgoliver/zminerva/README.md

 	python3 setup.py install

-Open git bash/terminal/console.
 Navigate to where you want the scripts, and get the zminerva project from github:

 	cd ~/
 	git clone https://github.com/Zulban/zminerva